siriusm46/siriusm46/README.md

 #### Hi there 👋
-I'm a _self-learner_ exploring electronics, interested in hardware design and robotics.
-I’m currently doing projects with **ARM Cortex M3 and AVR**.
-In my free time, I love working on _Machine Learning_ and make some patterns with data!
+I'm a _self-learner_ exploring electronics, interested in digital hardware design and RISC-V. I’m currently doing projects with Verilog and can not even design a good SPI interface :P .
+In my free time, I love working on _CRYING_ and make some patterns with my tears!

 Always trying to give my **STUDENT power** to Open Source projects by sharing their good points with my friends and writing about them on my blog.
 (BIG SUPPORTER ⚡)

 Learned-Working on It | Planning to Learn to Use It
 ------------ | -------------
-C/MATLAB/C++ | C#/Rust
+C/MATLAB/C# | Rust
 Verilog | VHDL
 KICAD | -
 -|SOLIDWORKS or FUSION360
-Python | -
+- | Python

 Fun Facts!